 The progress of a semester-long group project will be measured by milestones.
 The objectives, requirements, and due date of each milestone will be communicated the same way the homework assignments are managed.
 For each milestone, your group will be required to submit a written report, code, and/or test cases to demonstrate project progress.
 Each member of the group will initially receive the same credit based on the quality and timeliness of group submissions, and will be later adjusted according to in-group peer evaluation by the end of the project.

-Unless specified otherwise, each homework or project milestone shall be created and submitted electronically as a single PDF on Blackboard prior to the deadline which is 11:59 pm of the posted due date.
+Unless specified otherwise, each homework or project milestone shall be created and submitted electronically as a single PDF on Canvas prior to the deadline which is 11:59 pm of the posted due date.

 Late submission policy

 NO late homework or project milestone submissions will be accepted unless the instructor grants an extension upon request by individual students/groups via email at least 24 hours before the deadline.

 If an extension is granted, the penalty of a late submission is 2% point deduction for every day after the original deadline.
 The instructor may allow for late submissions without penalty if extenuating cases are explained in the notice email sent to the instructor.

 Note that by the end of the semester, it is the university’s policy that missing any homework or project milestone submission without prior notice and extension approval will lead to an “I” (incomplete) grade for the responsible students---that means an I grade for this course, NOT just for the associated assignment.
 So if you submit an assignment late without notice/approval, you may just receive a zero grade for that assignment alone, but if you miss an assignment in the end you will get an ‘I’ grade for the course as a whole (that is what the grade means: the student does not complete the coursework!).
 Students missing an exam by the end of the semester will also receive an 'I' grade for this course.